jujulal/ds-algo-XIV/architecture/README.md

 [Securing Web Services: REST over HTTPS vs SOAP with WS-Security.
 Which is better?](http://stackoverflow.com/a/853732/432903)

-SOAP
+Simple Object Access Protocol - [SOAP](https://en.wikipedia.org/wiki/SOAP)
 ----

-- SOAP only supports content-type XML
+- SimpleOAP only supports content-type XML
 - Microsoft originally developed SOAP to take the place of older technologies that don’t work well on the Internet such as the Distributed Component Object Model (DCOM) and Common Object Request Broker Architecture (CORBA).
   These technologies fail because they rely on binary messaging; the XML messaging that SOAP employs works better over